jtjcdc/TasteBuds/README.md

 * Users will get recommendations based on their taste matches recommendations and tags.
 * User can toggle the settings to view only local matches, or national ones.
 * Matches have a chat window option(they can possibly meet up and go out to eat together)
+* User can search for foods, restaurants, reviews, or other users
 * Settings (change language, notifications, match settings, etc.)

 **Optional Nice-to-have Stories**